geographiclib/geographiclib-python/doc/geodesics.rst

 Introduction
 ------------

-Consider a ellipsoid of revolution with equatorial radius *a*, polar semi-axis *b*, and flattening *f* = (*a* − *b*)/*a* .
+Consider an ellipsoid of revolution with equatorial radius *a*, polar semi-axis *b*, and flattening *f* = (*a* − *b*)/*a* .
 Points on the surface of the ellipsoid are characterized by their latitude φ and longitude λ.
 (Note that latitude here means the